Simone Luchini

 Bluesky: @simoneluchini.bsky.social

 Hi, I am Simone!
 I study creativity in humans and artificial systems.
 My work intersects cognitive psychology, neuroscience, and artificial intelligence.
-I am currently a PhD student at Penn State University, working with Dr. Roger Beaty.
-I completed my BSc at The University of Westminster and my MSc at The University of Milano-Bicocca.
+I am currently a postdoctoral researcher at the Paris Brain Institute, working with Dr. Emmanuelle Volle and Dr. Alizée Lopez-Persem.
+I conducted my PhD at Penn State University, working with Dr. Roger Beaty.
 I have also been a visiting student at the labs of Dr. Emmanuelle Volle at the Paris Brain Institute, and Dr. Bodong Chen at the University of Pennsylvania.

 Creativity Neuroscience